FAQs for Writers and Agents

 What makes a good Bondfire book?

 If it’s irresistibly interesting—no matter the genre, length, or subject matter—it might be a good Bondfire book.
 Our editorial standards are high, but we’re bullish on epublishing because this space allows for so many different types of books.
-We’re publishing short fiction, journalism, inspiration, personal essays, serialized novels, out-of-print titles that need a second life, timely stories that need to hit the market now, anthologies, enhanced multi-media books, and much more.
+We’re publishing short fiction, novels, journalism, inspiration, personal essays, serialized novels, out-of-print titles that need a second life, timely stories that need to hit the market now, anthologies, enhanced multi-media books, and much more.

 Most importantly, drop us a line and let us know what you think.
 If you have a terrific idea for an ebook, we want to know about it.